franko/gsl-shell/doc/user-manual/graphics.rst

 * the character 'v' followed by a sequence of layout strings
 * the same as above but enclosed between brackets: '(' ')'.

-With the serquence 'h' and 'v' you designate a subdivision along the horizontal or vertical direction respectively.
+With the sequence 'h' and 'v' you designate a subdivision along the horizontal or vertical direction respectively.
 Each subdivision is done in according to the sequence of cell layout that follows the 'h' or 'v'.

 The pattern described above is recursive and you can use brackets to group items where needed to avoid ambiguity.